 I’ve done a series of posts triggered by a recent Church of Scotland decision on ordaining homosexuals, but I’m now probably done with writing on the topic of homosexuality for a good long time.
-This is a listing with excerpts of my recent posts on the topic (and a few other older posts) as an easy reference to the material for those who want it.
+This is a listing with excerpts of my recent posts on the topic (and a few other older posts) as an easy reference to the material for those who want it, and for the sidebar menu.

 This is more important than any discussion of whether or not the Bible condemns homosexual behaviour.
 It really applies to all, not just homosexual readers.